 Visit the country school where Lucy Maud Montgomery taught from 1897-98.
 Here, you will learn about the little-known story of her Loyalist ancestry and family connection to Bedeque.

-Head to Shop and Play in Gateway Village where all of you can dress up as Anne and friends.
-Your trip would not be complete without a scoop of Canada’s Best ice cream at Cow’s - as Anne said, “there is nothing more delectable than ice cream!”
+Head to Shop and Play in Gateway Village where all of you can dress up as Anne of Green Gables and friends.
+Your trip would not be complete without a scoop of Canada’s best ice cream at Cow’s - as Anne said, “there is nothing more delectable than ice cream!”

 Visit the Anne of Green Gables Store and Anne of Green Gables Chocolates for the perfect Anne souvenirs.
 Also a must-try is a cold and refreshing Raspberry Cordial; Anne’s favourite bright red drink.